-The Toad a nd the Hare Problem A hare and a toad compete to see who can jump the farthest.
-The toad wording always jumps 2 metres more than the hare. - Call you describe the scene ill your own words?
-What sort of questions could you ask shout it? - what som of questions could you ask about it?
+Problem A hare and a toad compete to see who can jump the farthest.
+The toad wording always jumps 2 metres more than the hare. - Can you describe the scene in your own words? - What sort of questions could you ask about it?
 Identification of specific cases, recognition of structure and formulation of a conjecture 1.
 The class as a whole analyses specific cases or examples and fills in ruled lines with the information requested.
 Students should be given clothes pins to represent the animals and a ruled line as in the photograph.
-0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 $\begin{array}{cccccccccccccccccccccccccccccccccccc$ Questions: a) If the hare jumps 3 metres, how many metres does the toad jump?
+0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 Questions: a) If the hare jumps 3 metres, how many metres does the toad jump?
 How did you find the answer? a) If the hare jumps $8/6/4/12/45/2000$ metres, how many metres does the toad jump?
 How did you find the answer?
 Validating a conjecture With the class working as a whole